shay-te/props-config/README.md

 # So, What do i get ?

 * Get all properties values by their true type ('true'/'false' will be a boolean , '11' will be a number)
-* Support javascript function and your specific function (for example get value from environment file )
+* Run javascript function as a value (for example get Variable value from environment file)
-* Catch an event when a specified rule have been read
+* Handle an event when a specified rule have been detected in your configuration file
 * Mark a specific key/rule as mandatory
-* Support for rules using REGEX
+* Detect properties keys using Regular expression

 # How dose it work ?